ruiquelhas/hapi-magic-filter/README.md

 });
 ```

-<a name="hipster">If you are felling hipster, you can just provide your own custom whitelist (which will override the default one), using an object whose keys match the file extensions and values match the magic numbers.</a>
+If you are felling hipster, you can just provide your <a name="hipster">own</a> custom whitelist (which will override the default one), using an object whose keys match the file extensions and values match the magic numbers.

 ```javascript
 var Hapi = require('hapi');